quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream States

-Endpoints do not coordinate the creation of streams; they are created unilaterally by either endpoint.
+Endpoints do not coordinate the creation of streams; they are created unilaterally by the sending endpoint.

-A stream sender controls the state of its streams; the state of a stream is only affected by frames that are sent by the sending endpoint.
+Transitions between stream states ("idle", "open", and "closed") is only triggered by frames that are sent by the sending endpoint.
 However, state-affecting frames can arrive out of order at the receiving endpoint, leading to a different set of valid transitions for receiving streams.